 - Make ahead for the perfect entertaining dessert.
 Being a frozen dessert, you can make this one or two days ahead of when you need to serve it.
 That cuts down on the hands-on time that you can spend with guests instead.

 Here, you can see the ingredients needed to make the chocolate semifreddo.
-I've highlighted a few ingredients below with specific notes that is worth reading.
+I've highlighted a few ingredients below with specific notes that are worth reading.

 - Granulated sugar - either golden or white granulated or caster sugar can be used here.